noahdsouza/CVPaint/docs/project_details.md

 # Project Details

-#### 'CVPaint' uses computer vision to track an object to draw virtual pictures.
+#### CVPaint uses computer vision to track an object to draw virtual pictures.